 This Info-Lit component has 3 parts: source selection, search strategies, and resource evaluation.
 I like to use KWHL charts to guide students in the selection of materials suitable to their needs and abilities.
 I encourage them to use our library online subscription services for the most reliable information by showing this video:

 It’s crucial to allow students time to develop keywords so they receive useful results quickly.
 My successful keyword search form is available on my Free Librarian Resources page.
 For evaluation I use a simple ABC acronym.
 An earlier post explained why that’s all I use with my middle schoolers.

-It may surprise you that I don’t teach “plagiarism;” I’ve found it’s much more effective to focus on the positive message of academic honesty.
-I have 2 lessons, with short relevant videos and hands-on activities, that introduce
+It may surprise you that I don’t teach “plagiarism.”
+I’ve found it’s much more effective to give students the positive messages of Academic Honesty and teach them how to be legal & ethical, before getting to the cautions about plagiarizing.
+I begin each lesson with short relevant videos and then have hands-on activities, that introduce:

-1) Intellectual Property and how to do bibliographic citation, and
+- Intellectual Property and how to do bibliographic citation

-2) Copyright & Fair Use along with proper note-taking and in-document citation.
+- Copyright & Fair Use, along with proper note-taking and in-document citation

 Inquiry based learning and critical thinking should always begin with the School Librarian.
-Their raison d’être is helping students inquire and think critically as they take in content knowledge to produce multimedia products that can change our lives.
+Their raison d’être is helping students inquire and think critically to take in content knowledge and produce multimedia products that can change our lives.